 White, E.B.
 Charlotte’s Webb.
 New York, NY: Harper Collins, 1952.

 A works cited list in Chicago style also organizes listings alphabetically by last name, indented after the first line of each source, with a space between each listing.
 Usually, Chicago style requires a bibliography instead of a works cited page, but the formatting remains the same.
 Chicago style entries should read as follows:

 Author’s last name, Author’s first name.
 Title of Book.
-Place of publication:
+Place of publication: Publisher, date of publication.

 White, E.B.
 Charlotte’s Web.
 New York, NY: Harper Collins, 1952.